Design and Scientific Prospects of the POLAR-2 Mission: Instrument Design

 \subsection{Polarization Measurement Concept}

 The measurement of the polarization of X-ray or $\gamma$-ray photons is an indirect one.
 For spectral measurements the energy of the incoming photon is typically related through a near-linear equation to the energy deposited in the detector.
 In high-energy polarimetry, the direction of the polarization vector of an incoming photon is related to the probability distribution of the emission direction of the photo-electron in photo-absorption, or its azimuthal scattering direction when employing Compton scattering.
 At even higher energies, it is instead related to the production plane of the electron-positron pair.
-The measurement of the PD and polarization angle (PA) for an incoming photon flux therefore requires the measurement of a distribution of these parameters, a process which is generally statistically hungry and prone to instrument-induced biases \cite{MCCONNELL20171}.
+The measurement of the PD and PA for an incoming photon flux therefore requires the measurement of a distribution of these parameters, a process which is generally statistically hungry and prone to instrument-induced biases \cite{MCCONNELL20171}.

 The interaction principles for the three processes are shown in Figure~\ref{fig:Interaction}.
-In this work, we will solely focus on the photo-absorption process, which is employed in the Low energy Polarization Detector of POLAR-2, and Compton scattering which is employed in the HPD.
+In this work, we will solely focus on the photo-absorption process, which is employed in the Low-energy Polarimetry Detector (LPD) of POLAR-2, and Compton scattering which is employed in the High-energy Polarimetry Detector (HPD).
 In the former it is the azimuthal direction of the outgoing electron which shows a dependency on the polarization vector of the incoming photon $\vec{p}$.
-In the differential cross section for this interaction mechanism a dependency of exist on $\phi$ which is defined as the azimuthal angle between the polarization vector of the incoming photon $\vec{p}$, see Figure~\ref{fig:Interaction}, and the projection of the velocity vector of the secondary electron $\vec{\beta} = \vec{v}/c$ within the plane of the momentum vector $\vec k_1$ of the photon,
+In the differential cross section for this interaction mechanism a dependency exist on $\phi$ which is defined as the azimuthal angle between the polarization vector of the incoming photon $\vec{p}$, see Figure~\ref{fig:Interaction}, and the projection of the velocity vector of the secondary electron $\vec{\beta} = \vec{v}/c$ within the plane of the momentum vector $\vec k_1$ of the photon,

 Here $d\Omega=\sin\theta d\theta d\phi$ is the unit solid angle and the polar angle $\theta$ is given by $\cos\theta=\hat{\beta}\cdot\hat{k}_1=\hat{k}_2\cdot\hat{k}_1$.